 There was an increase in Eastern Pygmy-possum sightings in 2023 compared to 2022, with widespread presence in known habitat areas throughout reserves to the north and east of the LGA.
 The peak detectability of EPP occurred during the summer season, when there were frequent camera records of active nest building with EPP carrying fresh leaves into nest boxes.
-This year there were successful breeding events in multiple reserves in the north and east of the LGA, with breeding occurring from late summer through until early winter, with births peaking in autumn, coinciding with the flowering of Banksia ericifolia which is known to be a preferred feed tree species.
+This year there were successful breeding events in multiple reserves in the north and east of the LGA, with breeding occurring throughout summer, autumn, with births peaking in early winter, coinciding with the flowering of Banksia ericifolia which is known to be a preferred feed tree species.
 Eastern Pygmy-possums appear to disperse following the breeding season, with detectability consistently remaining low during spring months.